gladly/sidekick-examples/docs/default/README.md

 # Default Example
-This example use basic initialization and it the method that requires the least amount of setup.
+This example uses basic initialization and is the method that requires the least amount of setup.